 If you’re looking for an affordable way to experience the beauty of nature, look no further than Red Rock Canyon.
 Located just a short drive from downtown Las Vegas, Red Rock Canyon offers stunning views of red rock formations, desert wildlife, and plenty of opportunities for hiking and camping.

 The Canyon park has an entry fee, though you can see some without paying the fee via Calico Basin.
 Just be sure to bring plenty of water and sunscreen, as the desert can be quite hot during the day.
 If you are short on time, we recommend taking the 13-mile scenic drive, which takes you past some of the most popular attractions in the canyon.

 And if you’re new to the game, don’t worry – most dealers are happy to teach you the ropes.
-Just remember to tip them well if they help you win big!
+Just remember to tip them well if they help you win big.

-See Related: Best Things to do in Arizona & Places to Visit
+See Related: Places to Visit in Arizona

-34) Visit New York-New York Hotel & Casino
+38. Stay at the New York-New York Hotel & Casino

 Situated on the world-famous Las Vegas Strip, the New York-New York Hotel & Casino brings the energy and excitement of the Big Apple to Sin City.
-The hotel features large-scale replicas of New York City’s most iconic landmarks, including the Statue of Liberty, the Brooklyn Bridge, and the Chrysler Building.
+The budget hotel features large-scale replicas of New York City’s most iconic landmarks, including the Statue of Liberty, the Brooklyn Bridge, and the Chrysler Building.

 See Related: Best Girls Trip Destinations Around the World

-35) Dream with Flamingos
+39. Dream with Flamingos

-36) Check out the High Roller
+40. Check out the High Roller

 The High Roller is the world’s tallest observation wheel, offering breathtaking views of the Las Vegas skyline.
 Located in The LINQ Promenade, the High Roller stands 550 feet tall and has 28 cabins that accommodate up to 40 people.

-37) Check out Downtown Container Park
+41. Check out Downtown Container Park

-The park includes a variety of shops and restaurants, as well as a playground and a stage for live music.
+The park includes a variety of shops and restaurants, as well as a playground, fine art galleries, and a stage for live music.
 There’s also a large tree in the middle of the park that’s covered in colorful lights.
-Visitors can stroll through the park, shop, and enjoy the lively atmosphere.
-Downtown Container Park is a great place to spend an evening or two in Las Vegas.
+Plus, each night at sundown, The Mantis sculpture flames to life during a drum circle celebration.

 See Related: San Diego vs. Los Angeles

-38) Visit The Golden Nugget Hotel
+42. Stay and play at The Golden Nugget Hotel

-See Related: Best Things to Do in Rolla, Missouri
+See Related: Things to Do in Rolla, Missouri

-39) The Arts Factory
+43. The Arts Factory

 The Arts Factory is a must-see for art lovers visiting Las Vegas.
-Located in the Historic Arts District, the Arts Factory is home to a lively community of 30 artists and art galleries, 18Bin bar & restaurant, Gallery 2 Go art vending machine, and many more amenities.
+Located in the Historic Arts District, the Arts Factory has a lively community of 30 artists and art galleries, 18Bin bar & restaurant, Gallery 2 Go art vending machine, and many more amenities.

 Visitors can explore the galleries, interact with the artists, and purchase original artwork.
-The Arts Factory also hosts a variety of events throughout the year, including open-air markets, live music, and dance performances.
+The Arts Factory also hosts various events throughout the year, including open-air markets, live music, and dance performances.
 Gallery admission is free, and there is no fee to participate in the artist studios.

-40) Ethel M Botanical Cactus Garden
+44. Ethel M Botanical Cactus Garden

 See Related: An Epic Minnesota to California Road Trip Itinerary

-Best Time to Visit Las Vegas
+Best Time to Visit Las Vegas on a Budget

 Traditionally, Vegas gets busy when the weather is beautiful.
 Tourists flock to the desert city from September-November to March-May to escape their cold weather and into some desert sunshine.